A proposed approach to digital age socio-economic transformation

 The Kractal Framework is currently being presented and discussed with various research institutes and interested parties around the world.

 My experience to date is that it is best described in an interactive, workshop-style setting, so at this time I am not attempting to describe the Framework in this blog.
-However, I am aiming to develop improved ways to explain and present the framework online, possibly using diagrams and audio/video media as well as explanatory text, so watch this space.
+However, I am aiming to develop improved ways to explain and present the framework online, possibly using audio/video media as well as explanatory text, so watch this space.

 If you are interested in hosting an interactive workshop to explain and discuss the framework, please contact me via this form.